raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_2.md

 sudo pip3 install requests
 ```

 - The [Oracle Weather Station software](https://www.raspberrypi.org/learning/weather-station-guide/software.md){:target="_blank"}.
 OR
-- Any libraries you need to use your sensors' data (e.g. [ sense-hat](https://pythonhosted.org/sense-hat/)).
+- Any libraries you need to use your sensors' data.
 The latest version of Raspbian already includes the following software packages:
 - Python 3
 - Sense HAT for Python 3